 Facilitator1 Okay.
-So when you talk about managing your stammer, do you still consider it a way of reducing your stammer at some point or is it much more around the...?
+So when you talk about managing your stammer, do you still consider it a way of reducing your stammer at some point or is it much more around the ...?

-Personally, that's not my end goal.
-If it happens, great, but that's not what I'm aiming for myself.

-It's quite interesting because I think in the survey results and actually in a lot of the BSA literature and whatever else, there's kinda almost polarised opinions of stammering.
+Facilitator2e Personally, that's not my end goal.
+If it happens, great, but that's not what of the BSA literature and whatever else, there's kinda almost polarised opinions of stammering.
 One being: 'We need to find a way to cure it, to get rid of it' and the other is: 'No, other people need to be more accepting of my stammer.
 This is just the way that I talk.'
 So there's two very polarised views.
-Which is- It's quite interesting.